EnerNOC/oadr2-vtn-new/README.md

 For more info, see: http://grails.org/doc/latest/guide/commandLine.html#4.5%20Ant%20and%20Maven

+### Database

+Edit `grails-app/conf/DataSrouce.groovy`.
+By default when running with `grails run-app`, it runs with an in-memory database that is wiped when the app shuts down.
+If you want to use a simple, file-based database that persists betwen shutdowns, you can remove the `mem:` from the `url` parameter and change `dbCreate='update'`.

 ### Testing Locally

 You can use `curl` to execute OpenADR requests on the server like so: